Gigaspaces/xap-docs/site/content/xap121adm/logging.markdown

 - Mule Integration
 - Management

 For each category there are various logger name you should use when configuring the logging level.
-See `gs_logging.properties` file for exact logger name supported for each category.
+See `xap_logging.properties` file for exact logger name supported for each category.
 You can find all logger names also at the `com.gigaspaces.logger.Constants` class.

 Here are the different modules , their logging names and their default logging level:

-# Client General
+## Client General

 ```bash